Carnforth: Train

+Buses

 Bus services in the town are provided by Stagecoach Cumbria and North Lancashire and Kirkby Lonsdale Coaches.
 Routes connect the town with Lancaster and Morecambe to the south, and to Milnthorpe, Kendal and Keswick in the north.
 The 555 bus, which connects Lancaster with Keswick, is described as one of the longest and most scenic bus routes in England.

+Road

 Carnforth is on the A6 road 7 mi north of Lancaster.
-The M6 motorway passes to the east of the town; the A601(M) motorway and the B6254 road connect the town centre to junction 35.
+The M6 motorway passes to the east of the town; the A6070 road and the B6254 road connect the town centre to junction 35.

+Canal

 The Lancaster Canal passes through the town; there is a marina for pleasure boats.
 Historically, the canal connected Lancaster to Kendal, but it is now closed beyond Tewitfield, north of Carnforth.

+Walking / Cycling

 Both the Lancashire Coastal Way and the Bay Cycle Way skirt the western side of Carnforth, crossing the River Keer by the footbridge north-west of the town.